akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Now he stood before her, holding his horse's reins, looking as uncertain as she felt.

-"I'm sorry to startle you," he said.
-"My father—the king—has commanded me to give you safe escort back to your home.
+**Godfrey:** "I'm sorry to startle you.
+My father—the king—has commanded me to give you safe escort back to your home.
 That's all.
 Nothing more."

 She stared at him.
 Safe escort.
 A prince, sent to walk a goose girl home.

-"You'll get your boots muddy," she heard herself say.
+**Beatrice:** "You'll get your boots muddy."

 He looked down at his fine leather boots.
 Then at the road.
 Then back at her.

-"I've had muddier."
+**Godfrey:** "I've had muddier."

 It was almost a joke.
 Almost.
 She didn't smile, but something in her face shifted.